 Sampling scheme for investigating different scales of diversity

 We conducted a robust sampling survey of halite nodules in Salar Grande located in the Atacama Desert, Chile.
-The community composition and structure were interrogated across four spatial scales ranging from major regions of the salar to micro-niches within a single halite nodule (Table 1; Fig. 1).
+The community composition and structure were interrogated across with a total of 132 biological samples in four spatial scales ranging from major regions of the salar to micro-niches within a single halite nodule (Table 1; Fig. 1).
 Regional distance scales were investigated by sampling the North and the South ends of Salar Grande (Fig. 1A).
 The landscape distance scale was investigated along a hill at the North location, which had a 32m of elevation gain over 330m (Fig. 1B).
 For the local distance scales, we performed a more detailed sampling of 6 halite nodules from the top of the North hill (Fig. 1C, D).
+It is important to note that these three sampling efforts (regional sampling, landscape sampling, and intra-nodule sampling) were performed in February of three separate years, and thus we process and analyze each spatial scale independently from the others, as we cannot ignore the temporal component of the community

 Differences in temperature, relative humidity, and light availability across spatial scales